In vivo CAR-T therapy has rapidly emerged as a promising next-generation cancer treatment.

 4. Outlook: What’s Next for In vivo CAR-T?

 The in vivo CAR-T field is entering a phase of convergence: nanomedicine, gene circuits, synthetic immunology, and programmable delivery vectors are beginning to merge into cohesive platforms.
-Startups such as Umoja Biopharma and Capstan Therapeutics are pioneering gene delivery technologies tailored for T cells in vivo.
+Companies such as Umoja Biopharma (independent) and Capstan Therapeutics (acquired by AbbVie in August 2025; CPTX2309 now advancing within AbbVie’s immunology pipeline) are pioneering gene delivery technologies tailored for T cells in vivo, while Big Pharma platform owners—AbbVie, Eli Lilly (Kelonia, Orna), Gilead/Kite (Interius), and AstraZeneca (EsoBiotec)—are increasingly setting the pace of the field.
 Advances in non-viral delivery (e.g., LNPs) and synthetic switches are expected to form the foundation of more scalable, tunable, and safer in vivo immunotherapies.

 Regulatory frameworks are also beginning to accommodate these next-gen therapies.
 The FDA and EMA have issued draft guidances on in vivo gene editing and vector safety, signaling a new frontier of regulatory science.